Will my Medicare Supplement premiums increase?

 On a national scale, Medigap premiums have risen more moderately.
 According to the KFF report, the national average premium increased 13% between 2007 and 2010.
 That’s an average annual increase of about 4.1%.

 Many of McBrayer’s clients are not surprised by the premiums, partly because Medigap yearly increases are significantly lower than premium increases for individual insurance plans.
-Leading up to their 65th birthday, he said some people experience yearly premium increases of 20%-25% when enrolled in an individual insurance plan.
+Leading up to their 65th birthday, he said some people’s individual insurance plan premiums go up 20%-25%.

-When the smaller price hikes occur for Medicare Supplement, it’s less of a surprise.
+Since Medigap typically has much smaller premium increases, it’s less of a surprise.
 “People understand that rates are going to go up,” McBrayer said.

 “Everything in Medicare and this industry is slow to change,” Gay said.
 “I think companies are slow to react as well.”